Awareness offers choice;

 Choice offers the way of return.

-WORDS AND ENERGY:
+WORDS AND ENERGY: DEVELOPING A FEELING FOR TRUTH

-Dear Beloved Ones, words are powerful conveyers of energy, both the energy of their meaning and the energy of their intent or source.
+Words are powerful conveyers of energy, both the energy of their meaning and the energy of their intent or source.
 Yet, often the energy of meaning of common and easily recognized words and the source from which they come diverge, and it seems to us then that a person may not be speaking the truth, even though the words are the correct and desired or appropriate ones.

 That this separation of meaning from intention can be true is a function of the psyche’s complex and layered motives, some part known to the speaker of words and some part hidden from conscious awareness.
 For example, a person may speak of love and say “I love you,” yet there may be little love present in their voice.
 Similarly, one may speak of sacred things, things that are of the Spirit such as ‘God’ or ‘light,’ and yet the feeling that they carry may not be one of reverence, love, and humility, but rather of ego, and sometimes even of aggression.